harishk93/DBSI/part2/Readme.md

 ```
 Rest of the function dollows what probe_index2() does but in this case the entrie loop across three levels is unrolled.
 ## More Information
-The detailed version of this file is available in form of a pdf file in this folder.
+The detailed version of this file is available in form of a pdf file along with the marked down version in this link `https://github.com/harishk93/DBSI/tree/master/part2`

 ## License
 This is a project undertaken by `Harish Karthikeyan (HK2854)` and `Thiyagesh Viswanathan (TV2219)` as a course requirement for `COMSW 4112: Database System Implementation`.
 This is for Fall 2016.